jacksonet00/ichallengeu/README.md

 - add confetti to challenge creation
 - add confetti to accept invite
 - add haptics everywhere there is confetti
+- implement cloud functions to use server timestamp for date functions to improve security and fix 004

 ## 1,000+ users todos
 - premium plan